Restaurant Tax Guide

 Payroll taxes

-Restaurant owners must calculate the proper payroll deductions and contributions based on the amount you pay your employees.
+Restaurant owners must calculate the proper payroll deductions and contributions based on the amount they pay their employees.
 As an employer, you are responsible for deducting Canada Pension Plan (CPP) contributions, Employee Insurance (EI) premiums, and income tax from your employees’ wages.

 Tipping taxes